MK2112/minicorpus/Readme.md

 1. Download [The Pile Deduplicated](https://huggingface.co/datasets/EleutherAI/the_pile_deduplicated) from HuggingFace, e.g. by using `01_get_piles.ipynb`.
 2. Embed the Pile Deduplicated using `03_embed_pile_dedup_turbo.py`.
-3. Right when `03_embed_pile_dedup_turbo.py` starts processing, run `03_cluster_pile_embed.py` to cluster the embeddings.
+3. As `03_embed_pile_dedup_turbo.py` starts with the actual processing, run `03_cluster_pile_embed.py` to cluster the embeddings.
 The clustering script was built to run the fitting of k-Means in parallel with the embedding script producing new embeddings.
 4. After the embedding script finishes, `03_cluster_pile_embed.py` will store the centroids and automatically start clustering the embeddings.
 5. Once clustering concluded, you may inspect the generated `cluster_info_for_inspection.json` in the `MiniPile_BatchKMeans` folder for manual cluster exclusion.
 6. Run `03_sort_pile_clusters.py` to have the clustered embeddings sorted by their assigned cluster into dedicated `jsonl` files.